 The College of Education will lead this project and work alongside colleagues from the College of Behavioral and Social Sciences, Philip Merrill College of Journalism and School of Public Policy.

-Values-Centered Artificial Intelligence: This center will focus on developing artificial intelligence tools, theories and practices that align with community needs, ethics and values such as human rights, justice and dignity.
+Values-Centered Artificial Intelligence: This project will focus on developing artificial intelligence tools, theories and practices that align with community needs, ethics and values such as human rights, justice and dignity.

 - Jing Liu, assistant professor, TLPL